Estimated reading time: 4 minutes

-Title Insurance Protects Your Property Rights.
-It provides coverage for certain losses due to defects in the title that, for the most part, occurred prior to your ownership.
-Title insurance protects against defects such as prior fraud or forgery that might go undetected until after closing and possibly jeopardize your ownership and investment.
+Why get title insurance, really?
+Title insurance protects your property rights.
+It provides coverage for certain losses due to defects in the title that, occurred prior to your ownership.
+Title insurance protects against defects such as prior fraud or forgery.
+Surprisingly, these item could go undetected until after closing and possibly jeopardize your investment.

 Title Insurance Overview